rafiina/AcrossTheObeliskNotes/02 - InfoBank/Notes/Hidden options.md

-Option not visible on event due to lack of requirements.
+These are options at events that I have not documented.

 Use backlinks on this page to find out which events are still undocumented.